ADorigi/Syndicate/README.md

 ![Syndicate](static/syndicate.png)
-## A closs-platform app that gives you info about your system.
+## A closs-platform app that gives you information about your machine.
 Doesn't do much but hey, its free.

 ![App screenshot](static/ss.png)